westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:901ced8002
 ## Combining player data

-Just like the `game_log_data` data set, the `player_data` is a group of repeated multidimentional lists.
+Just like the `game_log_data` data set, the `player_data` is a group of repeated multidimensional lists.

-You will only be using one of the sublists in the following exercises, so you agian want to collect the data from each of the 6 repeated lists.
+You will only be using one of the sublists in the following exercises, so you again want to collect the data from each of the 6 repeated lists.

 You will use the `do.call()`, the `lapply()` and the `rbind()` functions to combine rows of data that we want.
 The list you will first combine is the `players` list.